 A passionate advocate of better and more sustainable design, Dieter Rams is considered one of the most successful and influential industrial designers of the twentieth century.

-On the occasion of his eighty-fifth birthday, the Museum Angewandte Kunst is paying tribute to the designer with the opening of the Dieter Rams Style Room on Saturday, 20 May 2017 at 5:00 pm.
+On the occasion of his eighty-fifth birthday, the Museum Angewandte Kunst is paying tribute to the designer with the opening of the Dieter Rams Style Room.

-The new room on the museum’s second floor will feature changing exhibits to illustrate the interrelated aspects of content and biography that distinguish Dieter Rams’s approach to design.
-Important designs for Braun and the Universal Shelving System 606 will have as much a place here as a comfortable Rams lounge chair on which visitors are welcome to take a seat and page through catalogues and books.
-Two monitors will show photos of other Rams designs and the designer’s private residence.
-Models from the museum’s extensive collection will enhance selected works from the early phase of his career.
+The new room on the museum’s second floor features changing exhibits to illustrate the interrelated aspects of content and biography that distinguish Dieter Rams’s approach to design.
+Important designs for Braun and the Universal Shelving System 606 have as much a place here as a comfortable Rams lounge chair on which visitors are welcome to take a seat and page through catalogues and books.
+Two monitors show photos of other Rams designs and the designer’s private residence.
+Models from the museum’s extensive collection enhance selected works from the early phase of his career.

 Curator: Prof Dr Klaus Klemp